heygrady/textshadow/readme.md

 * Multiple shadows are not supported.
 Only the first shadow will be rendered.

 ## Usage
 It is recommended to use this library with a feature detection library such as [Modernizr](http://www.modernizr.com/docs/#textshadow).
+Please minify the `jquery.textshadow.js` file using [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) (or your favorite JS compressor) before deploying your code in production.

 ```javascript
 if (!Modernizr.textshadow) {